Wild Tales (film): "Pasternak"

 Two passengers on an airplane start a conversation and discover they both know a man named Gabriel Pasternak; the woman (María Marull), his ex-girlfriend, had sex with his only friend and the man (Darío Grandinetti), a music critic, savagely reviewed Pasternak's work.
-In fact, everyone on the flight is connected to Pasternak.
+In fact, everyone on the flight is connected to Pasternak and in some moment wronged or rejected him.
 A flight attendant reveals Pasternak is the plane's cabin chief and has locked himself inside the cockpit.
-Amid the panic, as Pasternak's former psychiatrist tries to reason with him, Pasternak crashes the airplane into his parents' house.
+Amid the panic, as Pasternak's former psychiatrist tries to reason with him by reminding him that his parents were responsible for his life of misery, Pasternak crashes the airplane into his parents' house.